MateuszLempik/FireplaceOfferCalculation/README.md

  - how to use higher order components (hoc),
  - how to use axios library to work with REST API,
  - how to use routing with React components,
- - depoying App to the Web (connection to the REST service using Nest.js and MongoDB).
+ - depoying App to the Web

- [Link to the service](https://github.com/MateuszLempik/TesseractOcrIonic/tree/master/gallery).
+ Connection to the REST service using Nest.js and MongoDB [Link to the service](https://github.com/MateuszLempik/TesseractOcrIonic/tree/master/gallery).

 Syntax highlighted code block